-- Binance Smart Chain is a blockchain platform for developers that allows smart contracts.
+- BNB Chain is a blockchain platform for developers that allows smart contracts.

 - It runs in parallel with the original Binance Chain, which is optimized for fast transactions.

-- Binance Smart Chain is also compatible with apps originally coded for Ethereum.
+- BNB Chain is also compatible with apps originally coded for Ethereum.

 Binance Chain was launched relatively quickly and optimized for fast trading, but didn’t have the extensive functionality needed to support a wider array of decentralized apps (dapps).

-That’s where the new Binance Smart Chain comes in.
+That’s where the new BNB Chain (formerly Binance Smart Chain) comes in.
 As the name suggests, it’s a more advanced blockchain than the original, but it’s a parallel platform—not a replacement.

-Launched in September 2020, Binance Smart Chain is a blockchain service that allows developers to build their own decentralized apps using smart contracts.
-The original Binance Chain wasn’t built to allow such functionality, but the Binance Smart Chain has been designed to provide the same kind of speedy transactions while also greatly expanding the available features and capabilities.
+Launched in September 2020, BNB Chain is a blockchain service that allows developers to build their own decentralized apps using smart contracts.
+The original Binance Chain wasn’t built to allow such functionality, but the BNB Chain has been designed to provide the same kind of speedy transactions while also greatly expanding the available features and capabilities.
 It's also compatible with the Ethereum Virtual Machine (EVM), which means it’s capable of running dapps ported over from Ethereum.

-The cross-chain compatibility between Binance Chain and Binance Smart Chain offers an intriguing tandem of possibilities to developers, letting them harness the respective strengths of both blockchains to maximize the functionality and performance of their dapps.
+The cross-chain compatibility between Binance Chain and BNB Chain offers an intriguing tandem of possibilities to developers, letting them harness the respective strengths of both blockchains to maximize the functionality and performance of their dapps.

-Additionally, EVM compatibility means that dapps can be brought over from Ethereum and then potentially enhanced and expanded on the Binance Smart Chain.
-There are a lot of up-and-coming blockchains that aim to steal some of the thunder from Ethereum thanks to EVM support, including Avalanche and Telos, and Binance is adding its name to that list with Smart Chain.
+Additionally, EVM compatibility means that dapps can be brought over from Ethereum and then potentially enhanced and expanded on the BNB Chain.
+There are a lot of up-and-coming blockchains that aim to steal some of the thunder from Ethereum thanks to EVM support, including Avalanche and Telos, and Binance is adding its name to that list with BNB Chain.

 Binance has the advantage of immense name recognition in the space, not to mention considerable funding and liquidity given its flourishing exchange and ecosystem.